Hospitals with coronavirus visitor restrictions in the Triad

-GREENSBORO, N.C. — Cone Health is asking those who are not immediate family members to avoid visiting patients unless absolutely necessary – even if visitors are healthy and regardless of their age.
+GREENSBORO, N.C. — Multiple Triad health care systems and their hospitals are asking those who are not immediate family members to avoid visiting patients unless absolutely necessary – even if visitors are healthy and regardless of their age.

-The Greensboro healthcare system said it is taking these additional measures to help control the spread of respiratory illnesses such as COVID-19.
+Cone Health, Wake Forest Baptist Health, and Novant Health say they are taking additional measures to help control the spread of respiratory illnesses such as COVID-19.

-Nursing staff and the infection prevention team will work with extended families who have special circumstances, such as a critically ill or injured family member, on a case-by-case basis, Cone Health officials said.

-Cone Health said visitor restrictions should not prevent anyone from seeking medical care.

 - Atrium Health